FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

 The time for commencement of closure of trading window shall be decided by the Company.
 The trading window shall be opened 48 hours after the information referred to above becomes generally available.

-Further, for the purpose of compliance with insider trading regulations, they are required to pre-clear from the Compliance Officer of the Company, trade(s) in securities of Company where the cumulative trade whether in one or more transaction, exceeds ₹10 lacs in any financial year.
+Further, for the purpose of compliance with insider trading regulations, they are required to pre-clear from the Compliance Officer of the Company, trade(s) in securities of Company where the cumulative trade whether in one or more transaction, exceeds ₹10 lacs in any financial year. - Training and Development

 The Company may, if required, conduct formal training programmes for its Independent Directors.
 The training programmes may include any or all of the following: